-mikroPascal PRO for AVR® comes with 96 examples which demonstrate a variety of features.
+mikroBasic PRO for dsPIC® comes with over 150 examples which demonstrate a variety of features.
 They represent the best starting point when developing a new project.
 You will find projects written for mikroElektronika development boards, additional boards, internal MCU modules and other examples.
 This way you always have a starting point, and don't have to start from scratch.
 In most cases, you can combine different simple projects to create a more complex one.
 For example, if you want to build a temperature datalogger, you can combine temperature sensor example with MMC/SD example and do the job in much less time.
 All projects are delivered with a working .HEX files, so you don't have to buy a compiler license in order to test them.
 You can load them into your development board right away without the need for building them.